Still Creek Salmon Sounds

 Jennifer Schine is an award-winning sound artist, broadcaster, and community-engaged researcher whose work explores the oral histories and soundscapes of coastal British Columbia.
 Passionate about public engagement and collaborative projects, Jenni has extended her academic work into film, radio, electroacoustic composition, and installations.
 She holds a MA in Acoustic Communication from Simon Fraser University and a BA in Anthropology from the University of Victoria.
 From 2007 to 2013, Jennifer was an active member of the Vancouver Soundwalk Collective.
 She has worked closely with electroacoustic composer and activist, Hildegard Westerkamp, and in 2017 produced The Ecology of Sound: Hildegard Westerkampfor CBC Ideas, which has been re-broadcasted internationally.

 As a sound scholar and artist, Jennifer teaches courses and workshops in both the city and the wilderness, including Acoustic Ethnography and Science Storytelling at the Bamfield Marine Science Centre.
-This summer she’s excited to co-facilitate a five-day workshop, A Story from Hear: Place-based Podcasts at Hollyhock.
+Jenni coordinates a residency at Salmon Coast Field Station in the Broughton Archipelago, B.C. that brings together scientists and arts to study salmon, and helped mentor VIVO’s mentorship, Still Creek Salmon Sounds in 2018.
+She co-facilitated a five-day workshop, A Story from Hear: Place-based Podcasts at Hollyhock.
 Jenni currently serves on the board of the Salmon Coast Field Station Society, is the Arts, Culture, and Ethnographer Advisor for the Sfaira Foundation, and referees for the BC Studies Quarterly Journal’s Soundworks section.

 Dr. Naxaxalhts’i (Albert “Sonny” McHalsie) is the Cultural Advisor/Historian of the Stó:lō Research and Resource Management Centre.
 Naxaxalhts’i has worked for the Stó:lō as a researcher in cultural heritage and aboriginal rights and title issues since 1985.
 He contributed to and served on the editorial board of the award winning publication A Stó:lō Coast Salish Historical Atlas (2001), amoung other titles.
 His areas of expertise include Halq’eméylem Place Names, Fishing, and Stó:lō Oral History.
 He continues to fish at his ancestral fishing ground at Aseláw in the Stó:lō Five Fishery in the lower Fraser River canyon.

-Marc St. Pierre is a researcher and a community engaged artist in the classroom and founder of Maker Cube (makercube.ca) in Surrey.
-His main creative medium is data, which he maps to sound in a practice called sonification, and has won a handful of awards for his work, the most recent being Best Use of Sound at the International Conference for Auditory Display for his publication on air quality sonification.
-Browse some older examples of his work at sonificationjournals.tumblr.com
+Marc St Pierre is a researcher and a community engaged artist in the classroom.
+His main creative medium is data, which he maps to sound in a practice called sonification.
+In his lab as well as his maker space, Marc blurs the lines between science and art by building technology to express environmental data as sound.
+Fostering an ecological and environmental sensibility through data communication, his practice challenges and extends existing systems of scientific knowledge distribution.
+Marc has won a handful of awards for his work, the most recent being Best Use of Sound at the International Conference for Auditory Display for his publication on air quality sonification.
+He regularly teaches in a range of topics including programming, sound editing and making, and has also been commissioned to work with community organizations like City Opera Vancouver, the Vancouver Chamber Choir, and the City of Surrey among others.

 Emma Atkinson is an aquatic ecologist and undergraduate Honours student in the John Reynolds lab at Simon Fraser University.
 She researches salmon biology and behaviour, and is also co-founder and executive editor of the SFU Science Undergraduate Research Journal.